KushalP/addressbook/README.md

 ## Development

-To start developing with address book, you'll need to have MongoDB installed and setup with the correct permissions.
+To start developing with address book, you'll need to have the following installed with the correct permissions:

+1. MongoDB
+2. Clojure
+3. Leiningen

 Then run the following within the project directory:

     lein deps
     lein test